edamla/mediterraneanagency/_books/2021-09-01-golden-age-of-cordoba.md

 Middle Ages of Europe?
 Rather than shedding tears and lamenting the lost paradise of Andalusia, our real duty is to introduce this great civilization to the whole world in all its aspects.
-It is to show- case the era when Andalusia was at the pinnacle in every field.
+It is to showcase the era when Andalusia was at the pinnacle in every field.
 While the people of Paris, Vienna, and Rome could only venture out into the streets at night with torches, the people of Cordoba roamed the brightly lit streets in safety until late hours.
-While Europe was unfamiliar with cleanli- ness, Cordoba boasted a staggering 800 public baths.
+While Europe was unfamiliar with cleanliness, Cordoba boasted a staggering 800 public baths.
 Clean water networks reached into people’s homes.
 While European palaces had only around
 70-80 books, the library of Caliph Al-Hakam II